deliveroo/deliveroo.engineering/_guidelines/api-design.md

 - *Separate change*: The URL of a user's avatar image can change without the identity of the user changing.
 - *Optional property*: A user can not have an avatar, and it's commonplace.
-- *Structured properties*: A property bedroom has a number of beds, bed types, surface.
+- *Structured properties*: An avatar has width, height, colour depth.
 - *Shared concept*: an avatar is an image, and other concepts (e.g. properties) relate to images.

 Hints towards intrinsic:

 - *Value object*:
-    - A property's name is a simple string.
+    - A hotel's name is a simple string.
 The string itself is immutable.
-    - A user's avatar an image, which itself is a file with a storage location, a size, dimensions, and a MIME type, but is immutable.
+    - A user's avatar is an image, which itself is a file with a storage location, a size, dimensions, and a MIME type, but is immutable.

 A classic trap is the "physical inclusion" trap.
-For instance, _bedrooms are inside properties_ does not imply that the representation of bedrooms must be properties of the representation of properties.
+For instance, _rooms are inside hotels_ does not imply that the representation of rooms must be properties of the representation of hotels.
 They _can_, but that's a modelling decision; one can, for instance

-- Decide that bedrooms should not exist as a standalone concept, because they're immutable;
+- Decide that rooms should not exist as a standalone concept, because they're immutable;
-- Decide they exist as a standalone concept, but embed their representation inside that of their parent property, because they're _almost_ immutable (and deal with possible caching issues);
+- Decide they exist as a standalone concept, but embed their representation inside that of their parent hotel, because they're _almost_ immutable (and deal with possible caching issues);
-- Decide they're simply a relation of properties, because they're mutable or the payload size would be too large.
+- Decide they're simply a relation of hotels, because they're mutable or the payload size would be too large.